department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/pronouns.md

 ### When to use this pattern

-* **When you need to collect a person's pronouns in order to address them appropriately.** A pronoun is a word that can be used to refer to a person you are addressing (i.e. "you") or being talked about in the third person (i.e. "she/her," "he/him," and "they/them").
+**When you need to collect a person's pronouns in order to address them appropriately.** A pronoun is a word that can be used to refer to a person you are addressing (i.e. "you") or being talked about in the third person (i.e. "she/her," "he/him," and "they/them").
 Some pronouns are gendered (i.e. "she/her" and "he/him") and thus we are intentional about the way we use pronouns in order to be respectful and inclusive.
 A pronoun can be indicative of how a person identifies or prefers to be addressed.
 Allowing users to choose their pronouns and using those pronouns, when not addressing a person by their name, creates a more comfortable interaction.

+Pronouns, as well as other personal information in a user profile, will be used when Veterans visit VA facilities and speak to VA representatives, for example.
+Previously there wasn't a way for users to convey a preference ahead of time, which was creating discomfort for both Veterans and VA staff.

 ## Examples